 How to use Latik?

-As I mentioned above, Latik is usually used as a topping for other Filipino desserts and delicacies.
+As I mentioned above, Latik is usually used as a garnish for other Filipino desserts and delicacies.

 Here are some of the Filipino treats that are made more delicious when topped with Latik.
 You may get the recipes if you click on the image.